 This series has been a hit for our boys:

 Christmas Books for the Children:

-A family might also consider setting up a basket of Christian books for the kids.
-Or, perhaps you might give several Christmas books to your children during the Advent season in an “Advent Book Countdown”.
-Here are some good titles:
+A family might consider setting up a basket of Christmas books for the children.
+Or, perhaps you might give several Christmas books to your children during the Advent Season in an “Advent Book Countdown”.
+Here are some recommendations: